IHE/ITI.SeR/SeR.md

 This supplement defines new functionalities for an affinity domain with a unique and centralized Access Control system.
 This profile is limited to those deployment models and their policies where a central authorization authority can make complete and definitive decisions, yet support federated identity/authentication.
-These deployment models specifically mean that no actors except the central authorization authority need to know the fine-grain policies to enforce.
+In these deployment models no actors except the central authorization authority need to know the fine-grain policies to enforce.

 The supplement describes how to create a "system of trust" between